 Yes, raising pigs in barns is sustainable.
 Our efficiency level is much higher raising pigs indoors than outdoors.
 The pigs require less feed and water while living indoors.
 Along with efficiencies, we can easily use the manure as a soil nutrient replacement for our crops.
-Raising pigs outdoors on a pasture doesn’t allow us to recapture of manure, whereas, pigs raised indoors do.
+Raising pigs outdoors on pasture doesn’t allow us to recapture of manure, whereas, pigs raised indoors do.
 Manure is stored in deep pits and applied yearly on crop fields.
 Manure is a natural and wonderful replacement of important soil nutrients.
 Recycling at it’s best.

 When pigs live in barns, we no longer have to worry about predators attacking our animals.
 Our biggest threat in southern Minnesota from wildlife are coyotes.
 Pigs could be a potential target for coyotes.
-And not only physical security, but also bio-security.
+And not only physical security but also bio-security.
 Pigs are susceptible to viruses and certain viruses travel through the air, by birds or rodents.
 We now have capabilities to filter the air that goes into the barns and, as a result, reduces the amount of air-born viruses entering the barns.
-We also don’t have treat pigs for parasites or mange when they live indoors.
+We also don’t have to treat pigs for parasites or mange when they live indoors.
 By keeping pigs healthy, we all benefit by providing safe and healthy pork for consumers.

 Clean Water and Air, Highest Quality Nutrition, Better Care